Speechpad/FootControl/README.md

 The script should support industry standard Foot Control devices.

-The following devices are confirmed working:
+The following systems are confirmed working:

 - Infiniti Foot Control - IN-USB-1
 - Infiniti Foot Control - IN-USB-2
+- Start-Stop® UNIVERSAL Transcription System

 Please contact us at worker@speechpad.com if you have another model that you confirm works.